portfedh/100-days-of-code/log.md

 **Today's Progress**:  Improved Input validation.
 Read 20 pages of OOP Book.

 **Thoughts** I cleaned up the Input validation Code to improve clarity and avoid repetition.
 Continued with OOP book.
 Its starting to get boring.
 I find no use to learn the intricacies of Pygame, so im having a hard time with my attention span.
 Im still making progress though.
 Ill get through it, bit by bit.

+## Day 60: October 7, 2022
+**Today's Progress**:  Merged the Second User branch.
+Now going to add security to the application.

+**Thoughts** Finished all the example user files.
+Checked input validation, and fixed a startup problem of MySQL.
+Now I can show the program with example data.
+Next, going to implement some security features.